 Widex hearing aids have always had a certain type of sound.
-Those who have worn Widex hearing aids tend to prefer Widex hearing aids over any other hearing aids.
+Those who have worn Widex hearing aids tend to prefer Widex hearing aids over any other hearing aids because of its PureSound upgrade.
 I would liken the Widex hearing aid sound to what people experience with listening to a Bose™ sound system.
 There is something magical about that experience that you can’t quite explain, but you are loving every part of it.

 If you are interested in trialing a set of Widex Moment hearing aids, feel free to contact us by clicking this link here.